rhomobile/rhomobile-docs/eb/en/edge/api/SimulScan.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Only used if autoImageCapture is enabled.
+Only used if autoImageCapture is enabled.
 The number of correct frames that is needed to pass before SimulScan will automatically start to process form.
-This should be between 5 and 30.</p>
+This should be between 5 and 30.
 ####Params
 <p><strong>Default:</strong> 15</p>
 ####Access